 1.1 Univariate (single variable)

-The simplest technique of all, involving just one variable.
+It is the simplest of all, involving just one variable.
 There are no relationships.
-For example,
+For example:

 |Age group||number of people|

 The patterns in univariate analysis can be determined using central tendency, standard deviation, and dispersion methods (we will describe them later in this article).

 If there are two variables in your analysis, you tend to find correlations.
 The two variables can be independent or dependent on one another.
 For example, you might want to categorize students on the basis of their average marks and branch of study:

 |Group 1||> 70||Computers and IT|

 Scatter plots, regression analysis, and correlation coefficients are the common types of bivariate analysis.